Calorique

 Best Simple Calculator: Calculator.net — no-frills calculation

-Most Trusted Medical: Mayo Clinic — healthcare authority
+Best Medical Context: Mayo Clinic — healthcare reference

 Best Weight Loss Planner: NIDDK Body Weight Planner — NIH research

-Best for Privacy: Calorique — zero data collection
+Best for Privacy: Calorique — no account and no saved calculator inputs

 Why Your Calorie Calculator Choice Matters